n-yousefi/chart-ease/docs/website/docs/getting-started/fisrt-sample.md

 ## Step 3: Define a Path

 There is no default line path in `<chart-ease>`.
 Instead, you can define your own customized path to connect the points together.
 Simply add a `<path>` element inside the `<data-set>` element and set the `data-drawn-as` attribute to **edge**.
-This will draw an `path` element as your chart's path.
+This will draw an `path` element as your chart's edges.
 You can further customize the path by setting attributes like stroke, stroke-width, and fill and etc.

 ```html
 <chart-ease width="200" height="200">